byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Recapturing the integration between life and art/style, ... living the creativity is the most important thing one has.
 Dance the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*

 Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
 Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a lifeStyle of ones own, connected through too nature.
+For it is impossible to form anything which has the character of nature by adding preformed parts.

 ***Honoring the uniqueness of the self,*** breaking free of boundaries, having reverence for ones own body.
 Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct experience to evoke feelings.